 Basics for the generation of knowledge

 For White Unicorn e.V. this thought is very important and tries to verify the generation of knowledge accordingly, so that no encroachments happen and thus suffering in the surveys is avoided.
-It is about gathering, documenting, generating knowledge without expecting the test persons to understand it, which was also recorded in our ethical positioning.
+It is about gathering, documenting, generating knowledge without exposing the test persons to an alleged understanding of them, which was also recorded in our ethical positioning.

 Autism and barriers

 Autism is a genetically-based human neurological variant.
-Autism is a developmental phenomenon, meaning that it begins in utero and has a pervasive influence on development, on multiple levels, throughout the lifespan.
+Autism is a developmental phenomenon, meaning that it begins in utero that it is congenital, and that it has a pervasive influence on development, on multiple levels, throughout the lifespan.
 Autism produces distinctive, atypical ways of thinking, moving, interaction, and sensory and cognitive processing.
 (Walker 2015)

 Barrier-sensitive school design

 The school context must be as adequate as possible, especially with regard to dealing with (Theunissen 2014, p.
 198ff.) and the dismantling of barriers to the school participation of autistic people.
 (UN-CRPD) Barrier dismantling with professional project planning serves the development of a good healthy school (Nieskens 2006).
 In barrier-sensitive school design, we assume that an ideology of normality must be viewed critically.
 (Kastl 2010, p.
 51-55 )